sidakram/bippy/README.md

 ### getFiberStack

-Returns an array representing the stack of Fibers from the current Fiber up to the root.
+returns an array representing the stack of fibers from the current fiber up to the root.
-Example:

 ```typescript
 [fiber, fiber.return, fiber.return.return, ...]